Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 • Why should we choose you, instead of the other potential hosts?

-• Here's some logistics issues to keep in mind, in no particular order.
-They're meant as fodder for your thinking/planning process.
+• Here are a few logistics issues to keep in mind, in no particular order.
+They're meant as fodder for your thinking/planning process and you may wish to address these in an appropriate section of your bid, as you feel it applies to your particular location/circumstance:

 • parking